itspladd/capensis-api/README.md

-# timekeeper-api
+# capensis-api
-Database API for the timeekeeper app.
+Database API for the Capensis app.